0xPolygonMiden/miden-vm/docs/src/design/programs.md

 If a sequence of operations does not have any operations which carry immediate values, up to 72 operations can fit into a single batch.

 From the user's perspective, all operations are executed in order, however, the VM may insert occasional `NOOP`s to ensure proper alignment of all operations in the sequence.
 Currently, the alignment requirements are as follows:
-* An operation carrying an immediate value cannot be the first operation in a group.
+* An operation carrying an immediate value cannot be the last operation in a group.
 Thus, for example, if a `PUSH` operation is the last operation in a group, the VM will insert a `NOOP` after it.

 A *span* block does not have any children, and thus, must be leaf node in the tree.